 - Traditional Style: Sumac onions are spread as a thick layer on flatbreads.
 Then cooked chicken is arranged on it and topped with pine nuts and fresh parsley.
 This is simply eaten by hands.
 A piece of flatbread is torn from the side and used to grab a piece of chicken with onions and enjoyed.

-- Sides: Some sides you can add to make it a bigger meal, are Mediterranean Bean Salad, Moroccan Carrot Salad or Butter Bean Mash.
+- Sides: To make it a bigger meal, add Mediterranean Bean Salad, or Butter Bean Mash.

 - Desserts: Finish it off with Baklava or Date Walnut Dessert.